Marquette County was founded and developed because of its rich deposits

 beneath.
 The city of Marquette sits on the southern shore of Lake Superior, the largest fresh-water lake in the world.

-February 15 - 19, 2018 The UP200 is one of the top 12-dog mid-distance races in the Midwest, as well as being an Iditarod qualifier.
+The UP200 is one of the top 12-dog mid-distance races in the Midwest, as well as being an Iditarod qualifier.
 The UP200 trail covers 230 miles of challenging terrain from Marquette to Grand Marais, Michigan and back again through forested land and near-wilderness.
+Mushers face hills, creek crossings, deep snow, and isolated trail.

 Directions: Sugarloaf Mountain is 6-7 miles north of downtown Marquette on CR 550.
 Get there by taking Front to Washington, turn west and go to Fourth Ave.
 Turn north onto Fourth, which becomes Presque Isle Ave.
 At Hawley turn west.
 It turns into CR 550.
 Look for sign by parking lot.
 Free.
 Handicap accessible: no.